 Here are some ways to find the owner of the master recording:

+Recreate the sample.
+Some artists avoid paying part of the sample clearance fee by rerecording the sampled section.
+You still need permission from the music publisher, but not from the owner of the master recording.
 How does this work?
 Let's say you want to use a six-second sample from "Green Onions."
 Instead of sampling the original recording, you play the parts yourself and rerecord the music to sound exactly like the original.
 In that case you have not infringed the master recording.
-(Due to a quirk in copyright law, you can only infringe a master recording if you actually copy it -- not if you imitate it).
-You don't need permission from the master owner.
+Due to a quirk in copyright law, you can infringe a master recording only if you actually copy it, not if you imitate it.
+You do not need permission from the master owner.

+Turn your attention to finding sample-friendly copyright owners.
+Some copyright owners are happy to clear samples, so much so that they encourage the process.
+Seek these out.
 For example, copyright owners of songs by the Average White Band and the Gap Band pro-actively seek to promote their music for sampling.
 Tommy Boy Records also makes it easy to acquire clearances.

+Contact the artist or songwriter directly.
 If you run into problems with a music publisher or owner of a master, you may have better luck contacting the artist directly.
 This works if the artist still has some say or control in what gets cleared.